Vyral/tandra-bowers/_posts/2022-03-08-megan-munley-on-interest-rates-and-our-market.md

 9:25 — How can buyers make their offers stand out?

-12:46 — How Melissa goes above and beyond for her buyers
+12:46 — How Megan goes above and beyond for her buyers

 14:30 — Wrapping things up